 Es Devlin at MIT

 A campus residency is a distinctive feature of the McDermott Award and aims to have the recipient connect with departments, laboratories, and research centers throughout the Institute in ways that will be mutually enlightening.
+While at MIT, Es Devlin engaged with the MIT Community about topics ranging from how to build successful collaborations to the intersection of technology and human expression.

 More at arts.mit.edu/mcdermott